 7. It must be processed in gall-nut juice [tannic acid] or in lime, or similar substances which shrink the skin and strengthen it.
 One must also take care to leave the skins in the lime until the hairs come out of themselves – not by scraping.
 If he takes them out before this, he should not write on it, because it is diftera (Barukh She-amar).

 8. There are three kinds of hide: gevil, klaf, and duchsustos.
 Unsplit hide, after processing, is called gevil.
 In earlier times, after the hairs had come off and before the rest of the processing, they used to split the hide into two layers.
 One is thin, on the hair side, and is klaf; one is thick, on the flesh side, and is called duchsustos.
 It is halakha from Moshe at Sinai that we write sifrei Torah on gevil, on the hair side; tefillin on klaf on the flesh side; and mezuzot on duchsustos on the hair side.
 Even though this is halakha from Moshe at Sinai, a sefer Torah written on klaf is valid, and we use the term gevil in the sense of not duchsustos.
-So too if one wrote a mezuzah on klaf or on gevil it is valid, and we only say duchsustos because that is the best way of doing it.
+So too if one wrote a mezuzah on klaf or on gevil it is valid, and we only say duchsustos because that is technically the mitzvah.

 9. Our parchments, which we do not split, are in the category of klaf, and we write on the flesh side.
 This is because when we scrape off the upper layer, the hair part, this is a separation which is part of the processing – even if the skin is split into two parts, they have to scrape it thus – and they scrape a lot from the flesh side, until only the klaf is left.
-This klaf is preferable to gevil [thinner], and one may write a sefer Torah on it lekhathilah.
+This klaf is preferable to gevil, and one may write a sefer Torah on it lekhathilah.
 We don’t write on gevil nowadays.
 This is also valid for mezuzot.
 Certainly one must take care to scrape the flesh side very well, so that no thin layer remains on the writing side; this layer is duchsustos, and if even one letter is written on it, whether sefer Torah, tefillin or mezuzot, it is pasul.
-One identifies duchsustos thus: anything which can be peeled off and separated with a scraper, even of a hair’s thickness, is duchsustos (thus the Netia’ shel Simhah and Ma-on Ariot).
+One identifies duchsustos thus: anything which can be peeled off and separated with a scraper, even of a hair’s thickness, is duchsustos (thus the Netia’ shel Simhah and Ma-on Arayot).